-There were angry public meetings in the city last week, after The Guardian disclosed the cameras were paid for by the Terrorism and Allied Matters (Tam) fund, administered by the Association of Chief Police Officers.
+Matters (Tam) fund, administered by the Association of Chief Police Officers.
 Its grants are for projects that "deter or prevent terrorism or help to prosecute those responsible".
 Police sources said the initiative was the first of its kind in the UK that sought to monitor a population seen as "at risk" of extremism (Lewis 2010).

 The scheme was eventually scrapped, and the cameras removed, but the attempt shows a response to domestic fears.
-Though accepted as an inseparable part of life in Britain, Janus-faced CCTV often raises public concern about state infringement of civil rights.
+Though accepted as inseparable part of life in Britain, the lanus-faced CCTV often raises public concern for state infringement on civil rights.

-The somewhat relaxed attitude of the British public to surveillance can be partially explained by security concerns related to Britain's historical experience with the terrorism of the Irish Republican Army (IRA) and recent terrorist attacks in London.
-From the late 1960s onwards, IRA terrorist acts have cost over 3000 lives, with the highest death tolls in Birmingham and Guilford in 1974 (Breau, Livingstone, and O'Connell 2002, 1).
+The somewhat relaxed attitude of the British public to surveillance can be partially explained by security concerns related to Britain's historical experience with terrorism of the Irish Liberation Army (IRA) and recent terrorist attacks in London.
+The late 1960s onwards IRA terrorist acts have cost over 3000 lives with the highest death tolls in Birmingham and Guilford in 1974 (Breau, Livingstone, and O'Connell 2002, 1).
 Violent clashes over Northern Ireland and its separation or unity with the United Kingdom have played major roles in drafting security policies in the UK.
-The Good Friday Agreement of 1998 between the British and Irish governments put an end to direct violent terrorist acts in England.
-However, a series of new terrorist threats emerged in the 1990s and 2000s.
+The Good Friday Agreement of 1998 between the British and Irish governments put an end to direct violent terrorist acts in England; however, a series of new terrorist threats emerged in the 1990s and 2000s.
 With the advent of a new Labour government in 1997, the British political landscape has undergone some major security reforms.
-In 2000 a new Terrorism Act went into effect.
-It repealed previous terrorist legislation mainly directed at Irish nationalists.
+In 2000 a new Terrorism Act was enacted, which repealed previous terrorist legislation mainly directed at Irish nationalists.
 Among other things, the 2000 Act allows people to be arrested in the UK for inciting terrorism abroad and broadens the definition of terrorism "to include the use or threat of action, designed to influence the government or intimidate a section of the public, for a political, religious or ideological cause where this action or threat of action involves violence or damage to property or creates a serious risk to the health or safety of a section of the public" (Ibid., 3).
-The 2000 Terrorism Acts has created the backbone of what can be considered one of the strictest anti-terrorism measures in the world (together with the US) (see Hewitt 2008).
+The 2000 Terrorism Acts has created a backbone of what can be considered one of the strictest anti-terrorism measures in the world (together with the US) (see Hewitt 2008).